apache/activemq-artemis/docs/user-manual/en/stomp.md

 `UNSUBSCRIBE` frame.
 The values for these headers should match what was set on the `SUBSCRIBE` frame to delete the corresponding durable subscription.

+Aside from `durable-subscription-name`, the broker also supports `durable-subscriber-name` (a deprecated property used before `durable-subscription-name`) as well as `activemq.subscriptionName` from ActiveMQ 5.x.
+This is the order of precedence if the frame contains more than one of these:

+1) `durable-subscriber-name`
+2) `durable-subscription-name`
+3) `activemq.subscriptionName`

 It is possible to pre-configure durable subscriptions since the STOMP implementation creates the queue used for the durable subscription in a deterministic way (i.e. using the format of `client-id`.`subscription-name`).